civboot/fngi/README.md

-# fngi: a readable language that grows from the silicone
+# fngi: a readable language that grows from the silicon

 > **UPDATE:** almost ready to start implementing modules.
 The language is really
 > comming to life.
 Should have user-defined modules soon-ish!